mco-gh/mco.dev/content/post/random/writing.md

 > You can write about whatever's on your mind: petty worries, soaring plans, angry tirades...I wish I'd started long ago.

 He recommends producing three sides of a page each day but I don't like the length requirement because some mornings I have a lot to say, others not so much.
 I prefer to use a short time requirement (10 minutes).
 If this is going to be a daily activity, it's important to make it as painless as possible.
-Often I get into an entry and I exceed the allotted ten minutes, but I consider optional anything beyond ten minutes.
+Often I get into an entry and I exceed the allotted ten minutes, but I consider optional anything beyond the minimum.

 So far, ten minutes a day has been easy to do.
 One thing that often suprises me is I'll start out writing about subject X and the entry will organically transform itself into subject Y. It's like my subconsicous mind knows what it really wants to talk about.